 Many of the numbers from Snap Inc.’s (the parent company of Snapchat) IPO filing were impressive: namely, $404.4 million in 2016 sales, up from a mere $58.6 million in 2015, and 158 million average daily active users, up nearly 50% from the previous year.
 There was just one major catch: the company is nowhere near profitable, and its losses are deepening.
 Last year, Snapchat lost $514 million, up from $373 million in 2015.
 Twitter’s losses were even greater ($645 million) the year it came public, but its revenues ($665 million) were much better than Snapchat’s.

 Having lost more than half a billion dollars in 2016, it could take Snapchat years to get in the black.
 Just ask Twitter.
-But that’s not likely to stop early backers of the Snapchat IPO from pumping up the valuation to irrational levels.
-Based on reports of its latest round of funding, the company could be valued in the $20 billion to $25 billion range when it comes public—roughly on par with Twitter’s $25 billion market cap upon its debut.
+But that didn’t stop early backers of the Snapchat IPO from pumping up the valuation to irrational levels.
+SNAP started with a market value of $23.6 billion—just shy of Twitter’s $25 billion market cap upon its debut.

 Facebook had been around for nearly a decade when Mark Zuckerberg finally took it public.
 It raked in $3.7 billion in sales and $1 billion in net income the year before its market debut.
 Facebook was a mature social media company, and even it struggled mightily after its IPO.

 Twitter, a far less mature (though universally recognized) company, got an early hype-fueled surge in its first couple months of trading, but has been spiraling downward in the three years since.

 Snapchat is even less mature; it’s been around for five years, it only started to monetize by selling ads last year, even its founder (Evan Spiegel) is just 26 years old!
 But it’s a big name that most people know, with plenty of growth potential, and that makes it intoxicating for early backers and investors.